What is coaching?

 What is evidence-based coaching?

 I offer behavioral science expertise developed through doctoral-level research and study.
-My training and coaching interventions are supported by coaching-specific and coaching-relevant research from the psychology, education, management, and business literature.
+My training and coaching interventions are supported by coaching-specific and coaching-relevant research from the psychology and neuroscience literature.

 Coaching vs. Therapy

 Coaches and therapists share a common goal – to enhance well-being and outcomes for those they serve.
 Some therapists are also coaches.
 Some coaches are also therapists.
 Deciding which is the best fit for the client depends on their current state of functioning and their needs and goals.
 Keep in mind, the same client may work with a therapist and a coach to address different needs and goals - if the client's clinical issue is well-managed.
-The therapist may work with the client to address the clinical issue, such as depression, while the coach works with the client around goals that matter to ongoing progress, such as finding clarity around job or career direction or improving academic performance.
+The therapist may work with the client to address the clinical issue, such as depression, while the coach works with the client around goals that matter to ongoing progress, such as finding clarity around career direction, or building job or academic skills.
 Here’s an overview of the primary differences:

 Functioning on the Wellness Continuum

-Coaches help clients take a proactive role in their lives, to begin setting and working toward goals to learn to thrive by doing, because we all hit setbacks in life.
+Credentialed coaches are qualified to help functional clients take a proactive role in their lives, to begin setting and working toward goals to learn to thrive by doing, because we all hit setbacks in life.
 If we accept just okay (normal functioning) we remain consistently at-risk of falling into dysfunction and dependence.
 If we remain proactive, working toward thriving (positive numbers) and hit setbacks we’re still better than okay.
 We’re also better equipped to bounce back and continue the forward momentum.

 - The patient is struggling with dysfunction related to psychological issues, concerns, or symptoms that interfere with daily tasks.

 - The patient needs help coping, alleviating pain, or distress related to trauma, disorders, or illness.